 Requirements for Paraprofessional Employment

-Required at the time of application, and throughout the application process and employment status:
+Required at the time of application and throughout the application process and employment term:

 - Currently possess and then maintain a minimum 2.3 cumulative AND most recent term grade point average (fall and spring term GPAs) throughout the application process and employment (first year student grades will be checked after the first fall term).
 This eligibility requirement is firm.